 Reciprocating compressors are one of the most popular types of displacement compressors.
 These compressors are mostly used in small work sites such as home construction or garage.

-The reciprocating compressors may not be eligible for working continuously.
-The moving parts of these compressors are usually more numerous and are thoroughly lubricated using oil to ensure proper movement.
-Therefore, the domestic refrigerator uses following type of compressor: a reciprocating compressor.
+These might not be eligible for working continuously, however, their moving parts are usually more numerous and are thoroughly lubricated by the use of oil to ensure proper movement.
+This is why most domestic refrigerators make use of reciprocating compressors.

 These types of air compressors have a piston within the cylinder that is responsible for compressing and displacing air for building pressure.
 Unlike other compressors- these are usually available in different variations such as multi-stage and single-stage.